NYU-ISSEM-CSGY6803/Infant-Incubator-Simulator/Readme.md

 ## What's Next: Peer Review

 After submitting this lab, you will participate in a **peer review** activity.
 You will be assigned submissions from your classmates to review and provide constructive feedback.
-This is an important professional skill learning to evaluate security analyses and provide helpful, actionable feedback to colleagues.
+This is an important professional skill: learning to evaluate security analyses and provide helpful, actionable feedback to colleagues.

-More details about the peer review process will be provided after the submission deadline.
+More details about the peer review process are found after you submit on Peerceptiv (see Brightspace)

 ---